projectsbyif/design-patterns-catalogue/content/patterns/remind-people-of-their-choices.md

 These contextual reminders can clarify, in context, why an action is happening based on earlier decisions, helping people understand how their preferences shape the service.

-A Notice of upcoming action is a related pattern, reminding people ahead of time so they have space to review or change what they’ve allowed.
+[Notice of upcoming action](../notice-of-upcoming-action) is a related pattern, reminding people ahead of time so they have space to review or change what they’ve allowed.

 IF believes these reminders keep data-sharing decisions meaningful and aligned with people’s expectations over time.